TeamLinux01/docker-registry_docker/README.md

 # How to setup registry docker container, a docker registry service

-* Please run the docker-set_env.sh before docker-compose.
+* Please run the docker-up_env.sh to setup.